 Lunch time in Key Stage One is from 12.20 to 1.20.
 The children in Key Stage One eat in the latter part of the lunch break.
 (The Junior lunch break finishes at 1.00 so they need to have finished eating first).

 Some children will be hungry as they may not have eaten since their breakfast.
-You are more than welcome to bring in a healthy snack for your child to access throughout the morning.
-The snack must be a healthy snack and comply with our snack policy.
-This means that it must be either a piece of fresh fruit (no grapes) or a plain carbohydrate e.g rice cake, cracker, half a bagel etc. Please only use packed lunch boxes for lunch, rather than snacks as sometimes children are confused by this.
+You are more than welcome to bring in a snack for your child to access throughout the morning.
+The snack must be labelled with their name and MUST NOT CONTAIN NUTS OR NUT PRODUCTS eg Nutella.